Cancer data commentaries

 The Cancer data commentaries series has been created within Cancer data in Australia to communicate key findings within the data, to help increase cancer awareness and to improve the understanding of cancer trends in Australia.

-The Cancer data commentaries released in 2021 include:
+Cancer data commentaries released in 2023

 A commentary introducing the new reporting category 'all sarcomas combined' and outlining changes